1995 American League Division Series: Game 1

 After a 39-minute rain delay, Game 1 got underway with two veterans, Roger Clemens and Dennis Martínez, starting the opener.
-Playing in its first playoff game since Game 4 of the 1954 World Series, Cleveland trailed early as the Red Sox jumped in front first in the third on John Valentin's two-run homer.
+Playing in its first playoff game since Game 4 of the 1954 World Series, Cleveland trailed early as the Red Sox jumped in front first in the third when Dwayne Hosey walked and John Valentin hit a two-run home run.
 The Indians, however, rallied against Clemens in the sixth with two two-out singles followed by a two-run double by Albert Belle that tied the game and a single by Eddie Murray that scored Belle.
-But Luis Alicea's eighth inning home run off of Julián Tavárez sent the game into extra innings.
-Tim Naehring would give the Red Sox the lead in the 11th with a home run off of Jim Poole, but Belle's leadoff home run off of Rick Aguilera tied the game in the bottom half.
+But Luis Alicea's eighth inning home run off Julián Tavárez sent the game into extra innings.
+Tim Naehring would give the Red Sox the lead in the 11th with a home run off Jim Poole, but Belle's leadoff home run off Boston closer Rick Aguilera tied the game in the bottom half.
 The Indians would put the winning run in scoring position later in the inning but failed to come through.
 In the bottom of the 13th, 15-year veteran Tony Peña hit the game winning homer with two outs.
 It was the Indians' first postseason win since the clinching Game 6 in the 1948 World Series.